 Gradescope Instructor Guide

-Gradescope is an application for grading online, designed for easing the challenges of grading collaboratively with a teaching team, particularly on exams.
-Gradescope supports grading by distributing assessments and assignments to graders, helping them add grades and feedback to student work, returning graded work to students, and providing analytics for teaching teams to review the grading outcomes.
+Gradescope is an application for grading online, designed to ease the challenges of grading collaboratively with a teaching team, particularly for exams.
+Gradescope helps distribute student work to graders, facilitates adding grades and feedback, returns graded work to students, and provides analytics for teaching teams to review the grading outcomes.

 Access Not immediate You will need to request and set up Gradescope with us first.
 Once you have completed setup, you can access Gradescope through Canvas.